American Kennel Club adds 2 dog breeds - NewsBreak

 The Russian toy developed from small English terriers that gained the fancy of Russian elites by the early 1700s.
 The diminutive dogs — supposed to weigh no more than 6.5 pounds (2.7 kg) — have a leggy silhouette, perky expression and lively demeanor, although they can be reserved with strangers, breeders say.

 The AKC is the United States’ oldest purebred dog registry.
-It recognizes 199 breeds, including the two newcomers, and acts as a governing body for many dog shows.‘That’s Zeus’: Suit filed after lost dog with owner’s number on collar adopted
+It recognizes 199 breeds, including the two newcomers, and acts as a governing body for many dog shows.Spanish Fort officers trying to reunite lost pups with owners

 Recognition requirements include having at least 300 dogs of the breed spread around at least 20 states and promulgating a breed standard that specifies ideal features, from temperament to toes.
 Many popular hybrid or “designer” breeds, such as Labradoodles and puggles, aren’t recognized, but it’s possible they could be someday if breeders decide to pursue it.